Can Opioid Agonists Prevent Drug Abuse, and What Are the Risks?

 Drugs used in maintenance therapy include the following:

 Although withdrawing or detoxing from opioid drugs is rarely physically dangerous, withdrawal symptoms can be extremely uncomfortable.
 Body aches, mood swings, and cravings can all lead a person to relapse, in order to stop feeling bad.
 Relapse is more dangerous than withdrawal because the person loses some of their physical tolerance during withdrawal but then goes back to the same dose, or a higher dose, of the narcotic.
 This can lead to overdose and death.
+Often, an opioid overdose can be reversed if naloxone–an opioid antagonist–is administered and emergency services are contacted quickly.

 Maintenance therapy has several goals, including: